Double wins for Lib Dems in Chelmsford

 An excellent result for Stephen, Paul and the Chelmsford team.
 Hard work doesn’t guarantee electoral success, but in today’s political climate, there are no easy wins.

-* Sara Bedford is a local councillor on Three Rivers District Council and a member of the Lib Dem Voice editorial team.
+* Sara Bedford is the leader of Three Rivers District Council and leads the growing Lib Dem group at the District Councils’ Network.

 7 Comments